All Episodes

 And I tweeted a picture of him.

-He was stocking the shelves as he has all throughout this period of time.
+He was stocking the shelves, as he has all throughout this period of time.

 No.

-They all wear masks, many are wearing shields.
+They all wear masks.

 I see most workers, even the cashiers with gloves on.

-Nobody in the store, Dr. Oz, by just wearing the mask, nobody got coronavirus, knock on wood, thank God.
+Nobody in the store, Dr. Ros, by just wearing the mask, nobody got coronavirus.

-Which again gives us confidence in the states that are opening.
+Which again gives us confidence.

-But you win this battle, like most health battles in your home, in your kitchen, your living room, your bedroom.
+But you win this battle, like most health battles, in your home, in your kitchen, your living room, your bedroom.

 Who do you invite in there?